Keynote-Speaker 2024

 In an era characterized by digital transformation and data-driven decision-making, under-standing the importance of interconnected data is essential for organizations seeking to unlock the full potential of IIoT technologies.
 This interconnectedness enables real-time monitoring, predictive maintenance, and optimized operations, driving efficiency and productivity across industries.
 By embracing relationships between data, organizations can unlock new opportunities for innovation, efficiency, and competitive advantage in the evolv-ing landscape of IIoT.

-Bernhard Schenkenfelder, SCCH – Software Competence Center Hagenberg
+Bernhard Schenkenfelder, Research Team Lead Human‑Centered System Design at Software Competence Center Hagenberg (SCCH)

 Harnessing the Transformative Power of Data: Creating Value with Machine Learning and Algorithms